Defining the Problem and the Population

 Taking with them the lessons learned, vulnerable children and youth run from families in which there is dysfunction and conflict – domestic violence, sexual or physical child abuse, addiction – only to find that these same situations play out on the streets and result in further victimization.
 The combination of early emotional and psychological problems that result from sexual abuse and the high-risk environment in which street youth interact results in an increased risk for sexual victimization.7 Thirty percent of shelter youth and 70% of street youth are victims of commercial sexual exploitation.8 Over 162,000 homeless youth are estimated to be victims of commercial sexual exploitation in the US.9

 As Tyler and colleagues have found, “Many of these young people have been exposed to domestic violence and have experienced physical abuse, both of which can have negative outcomes for their well-being.
 The physical abuse and assault they experience and/or witness may be internalized and become part of their interaction styles, which increases their chances of associating with others who are also violent or becoming violent themselves.
 The sexual abuse that they have experienced will likely increase some youths’ chances of being re-victimized.”10 Too often and too soon these youth are faced with the reality of survival.
-For more information on research related to runaway and homeless youth, including their experiences of relationship violence, see Section 2 of the Toolkit: Research and Resources.
+For more information on research related to runaway and homeless youth, including their experiences of relationship violence, see Section 2 of the Toolkit: Key Terms and Resources.

 Are all homeless and runaway youth the same? | Back to Top